 In the 2025-28 triennium, the Scheme will invite proposals twice per academic year, with the details of the present call for proposals as follows:

-Under normal circumstances, approved projects should start within six months after the result announcement, i.e., between March and August 2026.
-Projects to be initiated later than August 2026 should be proposed in the next call for proposals scheduled for May/June 2026.
+Under normal circumstances, approved projects should start within six months after the result announcement, i.e., between September 2026 and February 2027.
+Projects to be initiated later than February 2027 should be proposed in the next call for proposals tentatively scheduled for December 2026.
+Please refer to the Teaching Development Grants Scheme 2025-28 Guidelines and Application Manual which contains important information for applicants.

 All full-time academic and teaching staff at the University are eligible to be the Principal Investigators (PIs) and budget controllers of their own approved TDG projects.
 Other eligibility criteria shall include the following:

-Other staff members and students of the University, as well as external members, could be included as the Co-Investigators (Co-Is) of the project.
+Other staff members and students of the University, as well as external members, could be included as the Co-Investigators (Co-Is) in TDG (Regular) project.

-The proposal should be developed using the standard template: TDG (Regular) or TDG (Seed Funding).
+The proposal should be developed using the standard form: TDG (Regular) or TDG (Seed Funding).
 All proposals must be endorsed by the PI’s affiliated Faculty/Department3.

 2. Proposal Submission